mdd4cps/aomdd4cps/README.md

 [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

 For full license terms and third-party software notices, see the [LICENSE](LICENSE) file.

-> ⚠️ **Note:** This project is a continuation of the original repository [LD-111/MDD4CPS](https://github.com/LD-111/MDD4CPS), which served as the foundation for this implementation.
-This version introduces revised terminology, enhanced documentation, and ongoing support for future extensions.